Largest artificial non-nuclear explosions: Futamata Tunnel Explosion

-On 12 November 1945, when the occupation troops were trying to dispose of 530 tons of ammunition, there was an explosion in a tunnel in Soeda, Fukuoka Prefecture, Kyushu Island.
+On 12 November 1945 in Japan, when Allied occupation troops were trying to dispose of 530 tons of ammunition, there was an explosion in a tunnel in Soeda, Fukuoka Prefecture, Kyushu Island.
 According to a confirmed official report, 147 local residents were killed and 149 people injured.

 Texas City Disaster

-On 16 April 1947, SS Grandcamp, loaded with about 2,300 tons ammonium nitrate, exploded in port at Texas City, Texas.
-581 died and over 5,000 were injured.
+On 16 April 1947, the ship SS Grandcamp, loaded with about 2,300 tons of ammonium nitrate, exploded in port at Texas City, Texas.
+581 died and more than 5,000 were injured.
 This is generally considered the worst industrial accident in United States history.

 Heligoland "British Bang"

 On 18 April 1947, British engineers attempted to destroy the abandoned German fortifications on the evacuated island of Heligoland in what became known as the "British Bang".
 The island had been fortified during the war with a submarine base and airfield.
 Roughly 4000 tons of surplus World War II ammunition were placed in various locations around the island and set off.
 A significant portion of the fortifications were destroyed, although some survived.
 According to Willmore, the energy released was 1.3×1013 J, or about 3.2 kilotons of TNT equivalent.
 The blast is listed in the Guinness Book of World Records under largest single explosive detonation, although Minor Scale in 1985 was larger (see below).